Activities For Children, Tuscany & Umbria

-There are several places to go horse riding on the Tuscany Umbria border near our holiday rental villas.
-We always go to the riding school in San Pietro a Monte, between the town of Trestina and the village of San Leo Bastia.
-There are also stables at Fattoria Caldese near Lerchi and Citta di Castello, where there is also a golf driving range, a 9 hole course and a spa.
+There are several places to go Horse Riding on the Tuscany Umbria border near our holiday rental villas.
+There are also stables at Fattoria Caldese near Lerchi just to the north of Citta di Castello, where there is also a golf driving range, a 9 hole course and a spa.

 Lake Trasimeno has several beaches, from most of our villas the beach at Tuoro is most convenient.
 It is best to do things the Italian way and hire sun loungers, get a pedalo (preferably with slide) for a bit of excitement.
 There are also trampolines and children’s playground equipment.

 Ferry Ride To The Islands On Lake Trasimeno

 This requires a little planning in order to catch the right ferry, for a restaurant lunch and a quick stroll go to Isola Maggiore from Passignano or Tuoro.
 For a picnic and beaches go to Isola Polvese from San Feliciano.
 Check ferry times online.

 Perugia has a beautiful hill top city centre, a fun way to get there is to use the Mini Metro monorail system (exit the dual carriageway at Madonna Alta to find the first station).
 In the city centre don’t miss the Underground City, houses that had their roofs removed and a papal fortress built on top.
 The fortress, the Rocca Paolina no longer exists but the walls of the houses are still there with huge brick barrel vaults constructed where the roofs used to be.